Ayurveda is an ancient Vedic system of

 and maintaining a healthy lifestyle.

-Ayurveda healing is the epitomy of the old
+Ayurvedic healing is the epitomy of the old

 adage 'Prevention is better than cure,' as it